 Additionally, we have a number of observational HIV studies to help us learn more about the immune system in people who have HIV but are able to naturally control the virus.
 There are no medications or vaccines given in our observational studies.

-Our work would not be possible without a dedicated community of collaborating organizations, donors and volunteers.
+Our work would not be possible without a dedicated community of collaborating organizations volunteers and donors.

 A History of Collaboration — Some of our longstanding partners include African American Reach and Teach Ministries, Entre Hermanos, Gay City, POCAAN and Lifelong.
-As well as many of our HIV vaccine studies, are from networks such as the HIV Vaccine Trials Network and International AIDS Vaccine Initiative.
-Additional collaborators include members of the HIV Vaccine Trials Network and International AIDS Vaccine Initiative.
+Many of our HIV vaccine studies are in partnership with global networks such as the HIV Vaccine Trials Network and the International AIDS Vaccine Initiative, and many local public health officials and service organizations helped to establish a foundation for our COVID-19 research during the pandemic.

-Inspired by Community — The VTU is committed to fostering and maintaining meaningful, collaborative and mutually beneficial relationships with our community partners and study volunteers.
-We respect cultural values and diversity, and we maintain diverse perspectives among our staff and advisors.
+Inspired by Community — The VTU is committed to fostering and maintaining meaningful, collaborative, and mutually beneficial relationships with our community partners and study volunteers.
+We are especially grateful to the many people who have helped move our research forward, and for the insights and partnership of our Community Advisory Board members.
+We respect cultural values and diversity, and we maintain broad-minded perspectives among our staff and advisors.